Looking for new ways to grow your customer base? Don’t forget about wowing the customers you already have to generate more word-of-mouth marketing.

 Word-of-mouth marketing (WOM marketing) happens when people talk to others about your brand, products, or services, in person or online.
 It also includes any actions your business takes to encourage people to share their experiences with your brand and recommend it to others.
 Common forms of word-of-mouth marketing are reviews, social media shares, and referrals from friends.
 This results in free (or nearly free!) advertising for your brand.

-Plus, thanks to social media, when someone shares can have broad reach in minutes.
+Plus, thanks to social media, when someone shares it can have broad reach in minutes.
 And word of mouth doesn’t just stop after one interaction – it has compounding interest.
 One person will tell another if they have a great experience, and another, and so on.
 With every share, repost, or retweet, word-of-mouth marketing carries the potential for exponential growth.

 All this happens at a very low cost to your business – often, for free.